2017-2018 Parent-Student Handbook

 At Our Lady of Mount Carmel School we carry on a rich tradition of Catholic education at its finest.
 Always mindful of our high standards of excellence, we look to the future with the goal of providing a total learning environment based on excellence in educational opportunities and the formation of the Christian community.

 This fine institution serves students from diverse backgrounds.
-We offer a rigorous curriculum that includes, in addition to our regular academic courses, foreign language (Italian) starting Kindergarten as well as computers, art, music, physical education, and library as well as many wonderful clubs including student council and poetry club.
+We offer a rigorous curriculum that includes, in addition to our regular academic courses, foreign language (Italian) starting in Kindergarten as well as computers, art, music, physical education, and library as well as many wonderful clubs and activities including student council and a talent show.

 We are fortunate to have a dedicated staff of professionals and pastor who are committed to the mission of Our Lady of Mount Carmel.
 We continue the traditions of this institution while constantly searching for ways to advance our mission, that of developing children academically and spiritually.
 To that end we participate in weekly Mass as well as First Friday Mass.
 Our students host and participate in all Liturgical year celebrations.
 Our Lady of Mount Carmel welcomes those who wish to grow academically and spiritually.